The table shows common and uncommon causes of esophageal strictures.

 Multiple structures are uncommon.

-On the left a patient with benign pemphigoid.
+Here is an image of a patient with benign pemphigoid.

 Mucosal bullae have led to multiple strictures (arrows).

-On the left a patient with benign epidermolysis bullosa.
+This image is of a patient with benign epidermolysis bullosa.

 Multiple strictures (arrows) are a residual of mucosal bullous disease.